 In addition, the ongoing COVID-19 pandemic may also negatively impact our ongoing and planned development activities and increase our research and development costs.
 Concerns, precautions and restrictions arising from the COVID-19 pandemic may substantially slow clinical site recruitment and initiation and enrollment in our clinical trials, may impair the conduct, auditing, monitoring, or completion of our trials, may impair or impede the timeliness and completion of our data collection and analysis efforts or the integrity of our data, or may cause us to pause trials, in each case which may significantly impact our ability to meet our expected timelines or cause us to change our plans and may significantly increase our research and development costs.
-For example, we have seen some slower recruitment in certain of our clinical trials, especially with respect to older patients.
+For example, we have seen some slower recruitment in certain of our clinical trials, especially with respect to older patients, and, in our SKYLARK Study, in patients with PPD, which has caused us to extend our expected timeline for reporting topline data from that study.